Alchemist

 Hardware support

 Alchemist detects and selects the best available hardware encoder automatically (NVIDIA NVENC, Intel QSV, AMD VAAPI/AMF, Apple VideoToolbox, or CPU fallback).
+Repeat boots reuse a valid cached detection result when the OS, architecture, FFmpeg/FFprobe versions, and hardware settings have not changed.

 For detailed codec support matrices (AV1, HEVC, H.264) and vendor-specific setup guides, see the Hardware Acceleration documentation.